Attachment disorder: Pseudoscientific diagnoses and treatment

 There is also a considerable variety of treatments for alleged attachment disorders diagnosed on the controversial alternative basis outlined above, popularly known as attachment therapy.
 These therapies have little or no evidence base and vary from talking or play therapies to more extreme forms of physical and coercive techniques, of which the best known are holding therapy, rebirthing, rage-reduction and the Evergreen model.
-In general these therapies are aimed at adopted or fostered children with a view to creating attachment in these children to their new caregivers.
+In general these therapies are aimed at adopted or fostered children with a view to creating attachment in them to their new caregivers.
 Critics maintain these therapies are not based on an accepted version of attachment theory.
-The theoretical base is broadly a combination of regression and catharsis, accompanied by parenting methods which emphasise obedience and parental control.
+The theoretical base is broadly a combination of regression and catharsis, accompanied by parenting methods that emphasise obedience and parental control.
 These therapies concentrate on changing the child rather than the caregiver.
 An estimated six children have died as a consequence of the more coercive forms of such treatments and the application of the accompanying parenting techniques.

-Two of the most well-known cases are those of Candace Newmaker in 2001 and the Gravelles in 2003 through 2005.
-Following the associated publicity, some advocates of attachment therapy began to alter views and practices to be less potentially dangerous to children.
-This change may have been hastened by the publication of a Task Force Report on the subject in January 2006, commissioned by the American Professional Society on the Abuse of Children (APSAC) which was largely critical of attachment therapy, although these practices continue.
-In April 2007, ATTACh, an organisation originally set up by attachment therapists, formally adopted a White Paper stating its unequivocal opposition to the use of coercive practices in therapy and parenting.
+Two of the best-known cases are those of Candace Newmaker in 2001 and the Gravelles in 2003 to 2005.
+After the associated publicity, some advocates of attachment therapy began to alter views and practices to be less potentially dangerous to children.
+This change may have been hastened by the publication of a Task Force Report on the subject in 2006, commissioned by the American Professional Society on the Abuse of Children (APSAC), which was largely critical of attachment therapy, although these practices continue.
+In 2007, ATTACh, an organisation originally set up by attachment therapists, formally adopted a White Paper stating its unequivocal opposition to coercive practices in therapy and parenting.